What are the advantages of a true Premed major?

 Premed at BJU

-- The BJU Premed major is built from the ground up to provide optimal preparation for medical school.
+- The BJU Premed program is built from the ground up to provide optimal preparation for medical school.

 - Because our curriculum is specifically designed to teach reasoning and problem-solving skills, our students do exceptionally well on all parts of the MCAT, but nowhere more so than in the Verbal Reasoning portion of the test.

-- Our 4 advisors who advise only Premed majors are well acquainted with the milestones you will have to keep track of during your undergraduate years.
+- Our 4 advisors who advise only Premed students are well acquainted with the milestones you will have to keep track of during your undergraduate years.

 A Real Premed Package